Click here for a pdf of this document Ash flower galls (2014).pdf

 Many homeowners become alarmed when they see green or brown clusters hanging from branches on their ash trees.
 The clusters are ash flower galls and do not harm the tree.
 Most ash trees are dioecious – that is, the tree has either all male flowers (staminate) or all female (pistillate) flowers.
 Early in spring, a tiny eriophyid mite, Eriophyes fraxinivorus, feeds on the tiny male ash flowers.
 Ash flower gall mites are too small to be seen without the aid of a magnifying glass.

 Look for round, green, ½ to 1 inch tumor-like growths on the flowers.
 Sometimes leaf distortion is seen.
 Late in the summer, galls turn dark brown and become woody.
-They may remain on the tree for up to two seasons.
+They may remain on the tree for up to two growing seasons.
 The galls are more noticeable when the leaves fall off the tree in autumn.

 The galls are usually just an aesthetic problem, so management is not necessary.